Dandelionym/CDVGM/README.md

 conda activate cdvgm
 conda install numpy scipy sk-learn pandas tqdm
 ```
-Then, install pytroch by following [this](https://codeantenna.com/a/wGlXIGEs77) guidance step by step.
+Then, install pytroch by following official guidance step by step.

 Note that, our code is tested successfully on `Linux` and `Windows10` with any GPU with at least 6GB v-memory.